t3chcrazy/t3chcrazy/README.md

-## **Welcome to my github profile!**
+## **Welcome!**

 ## **About Me**

-Hello there, I am Abhishek Prashant.
-I am a software developer currently working with React Native.
+Hello there, I am Abhishek Prashant, A software developer currently working with React Native and Flutter.
 I really like Python and Javascript but I am always looking to expand my tech stack to keep up with the IT industry requirements.
 When I am not coding, I like to read novels, watch TV shows and play video games.

 ## **Skillset**
 - Python